jessicascarborough/432-2021/labs/lab01/lab01_instructions.md

 ## The `hbp3456` data

-The (simulated) data describe a total of 3456 people living with hypertension (high blood pressure) diagnoses who receive primary care in one of eight practices.
-432 (different) individuals (who I’ll call subjects in what follows) were sampled at random from the list of eligible subjects for this study within each of the eight practices.
-The data are based on real electronic health record (EHR) data, but with some noise added.
-The practices are named after streets that appear in *The Simpsons*.
-There are 62 (fictional) providers identified across the eight practices, and each provider cares for subjects within a single practice.
+The (simulated) data in the `hbp3456` file describe a total of 3456 people living with hypertension (high blood pressure) diagnoses who receive primary care in one of eight practices.

+-   In each of the eight practices, 432 (different) individuals (who I’ll call subjects in what follows) were sampled at random from all eligible subjects.
+-   The data are based on real electronic health record (EHR) data, but with some noise added.
+    -   The practices are named after streets that appear in *The Simpsons*.
+    -   There are 62 (fictional) providers identified across the eight practices, and each provider cares for subjects within a single practice.

+### Eligibility Criteria

 The data are cross-sectional and describe results from a one-year reporting window.
 To be eligible for the study, a subject had to meet